 Registered Staff Hours

-To pair with its quality overall score, this facility earned a B+ for its inspections rating.
-This is an above average score in this area.
-Our inspection scores weigh several factors found on a facility's inspection report.
-One of the most important criteria we weigh heavily is the quantity and severity of deficiencies.
-Places with better grades in this area tend to have very few of these severe deficiencies.
+To go along with its strong overall grade, we awarded this nursing home a grade of A- for our inspections rating.
+Our inspection ratings weigh several factors found on a facility's inspection reports.
+One key criteria we weigh heavily is the number and severity of deficiencies.
+Facilities with better scores in this category generally have few of these severe deficiencies.
 This particular nursing home received 4 deficiencies on its inspection report.
 Overall, this is still a good inspection report, but we'd always recommend looking into any deficiencies you find troubling.

 Short-term Care Quality